Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Study/First Sem/Subjects/Algorithm and Complexity (AC)/2-Assignment/Huffman Coding.md

  - compression techniques that handles the data compression of ASCII characters.
 - Developed by David Huffman in 1952

-- Based on top-down approach.
-In this algorithm, a **binary tree** is created in a top−down manner to produce a minimal sequence.

 - It translates the characters contained in a *data file into a binary code*.